QuentinTessier/OmegaEngine/README.md

 # CSFML_2D_ENGINE

-/!\ Changing Objectif /!\

-I will make the all thing from a new base to for the engine to be able to render not just a simple map but nearly anything you'd like (in CSFML), have customizable controls, and many other options for it to be way more usefull than it is right now.
+This is a little addon for CSFML so it's easier to use.
+I mostly add basic functionnality.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Welcome !

-Here you will find my project for the next 4 months, I plan on making a small engine using the CSFML library.
+Here you will find my project for the next 4 months, I plan on making smalls addons on the CSFML library.

-It will be a 2D tile based engine, where the player can roam in an "endless world" and could figth monsters and explore.
-If you are interrest in the understanding some part of the code or anything related to the engine you can contact me (Email adresse on Github's profil).
+It focuses on the 2D part of CSFML.

 My goal with this engine is to be able to use it for any up coming game project at Epitech.
 So I can produce game faster and waste less time on rendering processes.
 When I have a few thing ready in the engine, I will document all file so it's easier to understand how it works.

+All ready in :

+	FlipBooks for sprites (using sprite sheets)

+	Pause the game using a clock

+	Rendering_stack struct and functions

 Few upcoming features :

-	Few more way to handle the camera.

-	Data struct for monsters/items.

-	System of menus and scenes.
+	Fully functionnable Rendering_Stack

+	Input handling using events

+	Collision engine